Pai Gow Poker Terms- A Full Glossary

 Banker - The banker is the player's opponent in a Pai Gow poker game.

-Co-banking - And option that is available in some casinos (not all), where the player and the house are 50/50 partners as the bank.
+Co-banking – An option that is available in some casinos (not all), where the player and the house are 50/50 partners as the bank.
+Unfortunately, co-banking is not available to online players of the game in which the dealer is always the banker.

-Copies - Another name for a tie.
-When the player's and the banker's hand have the same value, the hand is won by the banker.
+Copies/ Copy Hand – A copy hand is simply another name for a tie.
+When the player's and the banker's hand have the same value, the hand is automatically won by the banker and the player ends up with nothing.

 Dragon Hand - A hand dealt to an empty seat at the table.
-In some casinos a player may be allowed to pick up the dragon hand and play it as his/her own.
+In some casinos, a player may be allowed to place bets on a dragon hand and play it as his/her own.

 Flush - A hand with all five cards in the same suit, i.e., spades, hearts, clubs or diamonds.
 All suits have the same value.